-If I am shortlisted what and how should I present to the board?
+If I am shortlisted what and how should I present to the Board?

-Shortlisted applicants will be given at least two weeks' notice of their presentation to the Board, including information about what and how they will need to present to the Board.
+Shortlisted applicants will be given at least two weeks' notice if they are required to present to the Board, including information about what and how they will need to present to the Board.